ForestW70/Week-4-Code-Quiz/README.md

   3. JavaScript

 * # Project description:
   Given a desire to test my coding knowledge, I created an app to quiz myself about coding topics using multiple-choice questions.
-You may also try and get the best time possible with an implemented hi-score feature.
+You may also try and get the best score possible with an implemented hi-score feature.
 Please pretend that these questions are challenging and furthermore NO PEEKING!

 * # Usage instructions
   Test your coding knowledge